 The accruals basis, which is also called the traditional accounting or the GAAP ‘Generally Accepted Accounting Principles’ basis, uses basic accountancy principles to ensure that only receipts and expenses which apply to the accountancy year are recorded in that year.

 For example, if a furniture shop buys nine beds to sell and at its year-end there are three beds left then under the accruals basis only six beds would be treated as a purchase during the year, with the remaining three beds being treated as a stock asset for the following year.

-If you want to use the accruals basis then no election is required on your Self Assessment return.
+If you want to use the accruals basis for your self-employment accounts then no election is required on your Self Assessment return.

 The cash basis was designed to make accounting and completing a Self Assessment tax return easier for small unincorporated businesses, that is sole traders and partnerships.

 The cash basis allows businesses to account for their income and expenses when they actually receive payment or when they actually pay for an expense.
 By using the cash basis you will not need to calculate debtors and creditors at the year-end, nor perform a stock-take or estimate accruals and prepayments.

 Using the same examples of the furniture shop and Julie’s delivery van illustrating the accruals basis (see above), the examples below show how the cash basis would work.